JoeDebrah/Main-Website/README.md

 🛠️ This is an interesting project i built with the help of the resources available of the react-bootstrap & react-hook-form website.
 It is a simple website about myself that links other projects i've worked on and a contact form built with react-bootstrap react-hook-form and validated with zod.
 This was largely built with react-bootstrap & react-hook-form.

 ---
+I also should add that the contact me page which contains a form validated with zod, is not connected to any api or backend so please dont expect an actual response from me.
+The form was just to demostrate my acquired skills.
+---

 ### 📚 Website References
 - 🔗 [react-bootstrap](https://react-bootstrap.netlify.app/)